JonathanArrance/rackbrain/sensors/README.md

 ### Functions

 get_backend_token - get a login token based on the backend service credentials.
 The default credentials are backend/rackbrain, but can be changed during build time to something different.

+Input - None

 Output - dictionary

 	token - auth token

 	duration - token duration - default 3600 seconds

 send_reading - send a reading to the backend API and the ultimately to to the backend database.

 Input - dictionary

-	reading - the measured reding from the sensor reading_type - the unit the reading is measured in - ['temp','humidity','power','pressure']. reading_unit - the units the reading is measured in sensor_serial - the unique serial number for the sensor
+	reading - the measured reding from the sensor

+	reading_type - the unit the reading is measured in - ['temp','humidity','power','pressure'].

+	reading_unit - the units the reading is measured in

+	sensor_serial - the unique serial number for the sensor

+Output - dictionary

+	rid - reading ID

+	reading_time - time reading was recorded

 ## Example